We make natural smiles...

 Yes... but any composite bonding or artificial materials in your mouth will not whiten.
 Therefore we advise you to whiten your teeth first to a colour you are happy with and then your dentist will match the colour of the composite to your ideal shade.
 Your natural teeth with fade in colour over time therefore you may need to do some top up whitening for few nights every 6-12 months.
 If your composite bonding is darker than your natural teeth or fades over time it may need to be replaced for a new whiter composite colour (this normally incorporates a new fee).

-I have gaps and chipped edges with my front teeth... what are my options and what are the advantages and disadvantages of composite bonding?
+I have gaps and chipped edges with my front teeth... what are my options and the risks of each?

 1) Do nothing and accept the teeth the way they are.